 These are just a few of my new friends who participated in the 10-day Detox and Rebuild program.
 I’m telling you their motives for traveling to CHI, and their comments about the experience.

 1. Donna.
 She was actually a teacher returning to talk about essential oils, but she reduced her melanoma cancer 75% in 14 days at CHI in April of this year, see this video with her.
 She quoted my book in her lecture, not knowing I was in the class.
 So Madeleine had some fun with that, asking her, “Have you ever met GreenSmoothieGirl?” and building it up.
-Everybody laughed, and Donna and I did this video afterward, telling her story, including the essential oil she injected into the tumor as part of her successful therapy at CHI.
+Everybody laughed, and Donna and I did this video afterward, telling her story.
 HER EMAIL IS ACTUALLY DLCAPPON@YAHOO.COM.

 Note: From my studies thus far, I think that many natural treatments using nutrition and specific supplements help “manage” cancer much like diabetics manage their disease.
 That is, it doesn’t go away, but it doesn’t spread or take other forms or ruin your life.
 (Of course, some non-toxic protocols also have some great “cure” case studies—if 20 years of being cancer-free can be called a “cure.”)